Decision Making under Costly Sequential Information Acquisition: the Paradigm of Reversible and Irreversible Decisions: The general decision making model under costly sequential information

-The function $G:\left[ 0,1\right] \rightarrow \mathbb{R}$ is modeled as
+The function $V_1:\left[ 0,1\right] \rightarrow \mathbb{R}$ is modeled as

-where $V_{A}(q)$ and $V_{B}(q)$ represent the rewards the DM\ will receive {at times beyond the instant she makes her initial choice.
-The subscripts $A$ and $B$ correspond to the products initially chosen by the DM.
-The DM will evaluate the expected payoff $G$ and select the greater of the two rewards, $V_A$ or $V_B$}.
-We will discuss a few different scenarios of $V_A$ and $V_B$ in the sequel.
+where $V_1^{A}(q)$ and $V_1^{B}(q)$ represent the rewards the DM\ will receive {at times beyond the instant she makes her \textit{initial} choice.
+The subscripts $A$ and $B$ correspond to the specific product \textit{initially} chosen by the DM.
+The DM evaluates the upcoming expected payoff $V_1$ and selects the greater of the two rewards, $V_1^A$ or $V_1^B$}.

+Although the structure of \eqref{ValueFN-general}-\eqref{G-general} appears simple, note that $V_1^A$ and $V_1^B$ may represent the values of nested problems involving subsequent decisions, such as reversing the initial decision at a cost and possibly under a different information signal.
+Once the problems defining $V_1^A$ and $V_1^B$ are fully specified, solving the complete problem may still be nontrivial.
+In what follows, we present and study several cases for $V_1^A$ and $V_1^B$.
+A special case is introduced below in \eqref{eq:ir-v1}–\eqref{V-IR}, while a more general case is developed in Section~\ref{sec:nested}.